 - They are enclosed, meaning that the chances of contamination or the release of dust and other airborne particles are very low.
 This is ideal for food-grade applications.

-- They have a modular design, meaning they can be easily customized to your specific needs, regardless of whether you need vertical or horizontal conveying (or both).
+- They have a modular design, meaning they can be easily customized to your specific needs, regardless of whether you need a vertical or horizontal custom conveyor belt for food (or both).

 - They have a small footprint and can be installed in almost any type of facility.